 In addition to all of that, dill seeds have a characteristic not found in dill weed: their flavor tends to become stronger when heated.

 Is dill weed an effective substitute for dill seed or vice versa?

 Because of the flavor differences, the seeds and leaves of the dill plant are not ideal replacements for each other; however, it is possible in a pinch.
 Keep in mind that you will need to use different amounts when substituting one for the other.
 Three heads of dill weed is roughly equivalent to a single tablespoon of the seeds.

 In addition, bear in mind that the seeds stand up to longer cooking times better than the leaves.
 This means that if you are using dill weed in place of the seeds, it is best to add them towards the end of the cooking time rather than at the beginning.

 When making substitutions, you should also consider the difference in appearance between the seeds and the leaves.
 Some people find the appearance of dill weed in pickle brine to be unappetizing.
 If you are using dill weed instead dill seeds to flavor your pickles, you may want to chop it finely to make it less noticeable.

 How are dill seeds and dill weed used differently in the kitchen?

 Fresh dill weed is a popular complement to fish but can also be a pleasant addition to potato salad.
-Like the dill seed, dill weed works well with legumes but it is also enjoyable in coleslaw and is useful for flavoring dips.
-You can even use the seeds and the leaves of the dill plant together in some salad dressings and vinegars.
+Like the dill seed, dill weed works well with legumes, but it is also enjoyable in coleslaw and is useful for flavoring dips.
+You can even use the seeds and the leaves of the dill plant together in some salad dressings and kinds of vinegar.